 This might affect your vision.
 If one pupil can’t adjust to light like it should, you might have trouble seeing clearly, or be sensitive to light in your affected eye.

 Visit an eye care specialist or go to the emergency room if you notice one of your pupils is suddenly larger than the other.
 Some people develop anisocoria with no long-term complications, but it can also be a sign of a life-threatening medical emergency.
-Go to the ER if you have anisocoria along with pain or noticeably worse vision.
+If you have other symptoms, like pain or noticeably worse vision, go to your nearest emergency room.

 Eye care specialists classify anisocoria as either physiological (caused by something malfunctioning inside your body) or pathological (caused by a health condition).
 Physiological anisocoria is more common.